-- "FOR" the election of the nine nominees to serve on the Board for a one year term (Proposal 1); - "FOR" the approval of AZZ's executive compensation program (Proposal 2); and - "FOR" the ratification of the appointment of BDO USA, LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2018 (Proposal 3).
+- "FOR" the election of the nine nominees to serve on the Board for a one year term (Proposal 1); - "FOR" the approval of AZZ's executive compensation program (Proposal 2); - "FOR" the approval of the AZZ Inc. 2018 Employee Stock Purchase Plan (Proposal 3); and - "FOR" the ratification of the appointment of BDO USA, LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2019 (Proposal 4).